Network Infrastructure Austria

 Operating expenses and operating results

-Financial results and profit before tax
+Financial results and result before income tax